The big guide to CV writing: make our template your own

 Alternative headings for this section include: Positions of responsibility , Awards and achievements , Additional experience or Volunteering .

-This is where your CV moves on to extracurricular activities, and the sort of information you are likely to cover here will include your involvement in student societies and organisations, sports and volunteering.
+This is where your CV moves on to extracurricular activities.
+The sort of information you are likely to cover here will include your involvement in student societies and organisations, sports and volunteering.

 You can structure the information you give about your positions of responsibility or volunteering achievements in a similar way to your work experience.
 Where possible, quantify your impact.